 The most common excuse people give for not traveling is it costs too much money.
-But, we’re preparing to take a trip back to Europe and I am blown away by the multitude of ways to save on travel right now!
-Where some don’t suit every situation or preference, choosing any one of these methods listed below will save you money on your next vacation.
+But, we're preparing to take a trip back to Europe and I am blown away by the multitude of ways to save on travel right now!
+Where some don't suit every situation or preference, choosing any one of these methods listed below will save you money on your next vacation.
 Travel can be a lot more affordable than you may think.
 I know personally, combining a few of these tips can save you as much as 50% on travel costs.
-So read on and invent a cheap trip.
+So read on to find ways to invent a cheap trip.

 1. Look close to home

 Are you short on funds and longing for an epic travel adventure?
 The getaway you desire might be a lot cheaper and closer to home than you might think!
 There are a lot of cool places in this world and I bet there are some just a short drive from where you live.
 Why not take a microadventure!
 British author, Allistair Humphreys is an authority on these close to home, short adventures.
 He has great suggestions to create your own little escape on his website.

 Try searching for ideas, Google "day trips from" your city and see what piques your interest.
 Contact your local tourism board and find out what they recommend.
 I bet there are some popular tourist spots in your hometown that you've never experienced.

 2. Go where and when your money goes further